skyrimer/DBL-Micro-Soft/Final_code/README.md

 This folder features the sentiment scores utilities and upload of tweets sentiment scores to the database.
 - `sentiment_scores.ipynb` is the file that gets and uploads the sentiment scores to the database. `local` and `batch_size` variables have the same meaning as in files before.
 - `sentiment_accuracy.ipynb` is the file that contains evaluation of the deep learning model accuracy.
-The way it is done, is by comparing the labels to the pre labelled dataset that found [here][the link should go here??????????????????].
+The way it is done, is by comparing the labels to the pre labelled dataset that found [here][https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment].

 #### Notes on running the sentiment scores
 This installation guide explains how to get the python version that we were working with, which is python `3.12.3`.
 However, for the semantic analysis part in order to significantly increase the runtime performance for such heavy operation, we used an external website [Kaggle][https://www.kaggle.com], which has the necessary version of python (<3.11) and GPU drivers with necessary drivers in order to use GPU acceleration.
 Thus, the following guide will still work, yet getting sentiment scores will take a while (roughly 93 hours depending on machine specs to get all sentiment scores).